marioangst/motifr/README.md

 package was designed will likely involve two- or three-level networks.

-Network data should currently be prepared as statnet network objects with a numeric vertex attribute named “lvl” for best results.
+Network data should currently be prepared as statnet network objects with a numeric vertex attribute (named eg. “lvl”) for best results.

 ## Examples